wizzie-io/wizzie-io.github.io/pages/wdp/1.0.X/wizz-in/workflow_package.md

 Using the `+`, you can select a [workflow_package.tar.gz](./wdp_1.0.X_workflow_package.html) and upload to the platform.

-{% include note.html content="The Workflow Package add/update the different WDP stack resources to this organization.
-Doesn't remove!" %}
+{% include note.html content="The Workflow Package adds/updates WDP stack resources of the organization where it is uploaded.
+This action doesn't remove resources created before." %}

 The `UPLOAD` return a message where you can see which stack resource are created/updated or if something have errors.